electric-sql/electric/docs/integrations/deployment/supabase.md

 ### 2. Retrieving the connection details

-Once you've created your database in the Supabase dashboard, go to "Project Settings" > "Database" in the Supabase dashboard.
-Under the heading "Connection string" select the `URI` tab and copy the connection string shown.
+Go to "Project Settings" (look for the the gear icon at the bottom of the icon menu on the left hand side of the page) and open the "Database" section.
+Under the heading "Connection string" select the `URI` tab.
+Copy the connection string shown and save it somewhere.

 You will use this as the value for the `DATABASE_URL` in your [Electric sync service configuration](../../api/service.md).

 :::caution
 Do not use the "Connection Pool" connection string displayed a little further down the screen.

-This will prevent the sync service from operating.
-Because is connects via PgBouncer, which does not support logical replication.
+This will prevent the sync service from operating (because it connects via PgBouncer, which does not support logical replication).
 :::

 ### 3. Retrieving the authentication key

-Still in the Supabase dashboard, select "Project Settings" -> "API".
+Now open the "API" section of the project settings.
 Scroll down to the "JWT settings".
-Copy the "JWT Secret" value.
+Reveal and copy the "JWT Secret" value.
+Save it somewhere secure.

 You will use this as the value for `AUTH_JWT_KEY` in your [Electric sync service configuration](../../api/service.md).

 ### 4. Configuring Electric to connect to Supabase